monideep2255/COVID-19-Data-Analysis-of-British-Columbia/README.md

    - visualizations: charts, makes it easy to understand the data
    - learned so far: pandas, numpy, seaborn, matplot lib
    - *still need to learn how to use fastai*
+   - *WANT TO EVENTUALLY CREATE A PREDICTIVE MODEL*

 2. Presenting the output:
    - want to present the output in the form of a website made using bootstrap, flask libraries
    - HTML, CSS and Javascript (basic) will be used
    - want to add API with live COVID-19 data around the globe
-   - website deployed on the web through heroku (similar AWS)
+   - website deployed on the web through heroku (similar to AWS)
    - *also want to upload a merged CSV file of all my cleaned data for future use*

 Source of dataset collection: